 The first place we stopped on our road trip to Kumaon was Kathgodam, just past Haldwani.
 The hilly terrain starts at Kathgodam, we were hungry having driven all the way from Delhi and stopped by a riverside restaurant for lunch.
 Right there by the riverside, dozens of Plum-headed Parakeets calls drew our attention, but they were across the river in the valley.
 Moments later we saw this Steppe-Eagle flying over the river and near the balcony of the restaurant.
 Unwittingly our Birding in Kumaon had started.

 A little drive ahead at Bhimtal, we checked into the KVPM guest house and headed to the Naukuchiatal Lake.
 Birds like Kingfishers to Herons were there, but the water sports and Swans in large numbers there held our attention.
 Some biscuit pieces thrown into the water by kids drew hordes of Swans.
-They were literally after the kids even chasing them till the steps leading to the lake.
+They were literally after the kids even chasing them to the steps leading to the lake.

-Early morning next day, waiting for our morning tea, as we stepped out on the lawns of the guest house, he first heard and then saw so many birds.
+Early morning the next day, waiting for our morning tea, as we stepped out on the lawns of the guest house, he first heard and then saw so many birds.
 Some of them we saw and photographed the first time.
-There were birds like the Red-billed Blue Magpie, Himalayan Bulbul, Scarlet Minivet and Jungle Myna.
+There were birds like the Red-billed Blue Magpie, Himalayan Bulbul, Scarlet Minivet, and Jungle Myna.

 After taking a walk along the Bhimtal lake, we headed to Sattal.
 Here, we explored some water sports, walked around the parts of the lake.
 We ignored this black, crow-like bird many times.
 However, we did notice it did not behave like a Crow that is always looking for food near people.
 Finally captured a couple of images only to later learn that the bird is called Blue-whistling Thrush.
 Take a look.